-Below is the link to the HTML version of the working copies of the specifications.
+Below are links to the HTML versions of the released copies of the specifications:

-- Discovery – (Optional) Defines how user and provider endpoints are dynamically discovered.
+- Discovery – (Optional) Defines how Clients dynamically discover information about OpenID Providers

-- Session Management – (Optional) Defines how to manage OpenID Connect sessions.
+- Session Management – (Optional) Defines how to manage OpenID Connect sessions, including logout functionality

-- OAuth 2.0 Multiple Response Types – Registration document for several specific new response types, in accordance with the stipulations of the OAuth Parameters Registry.
+- OAuth 2.0 Multiple Response Types – Defines several specific new OAuth 2.0 response types

 The easiest way to monitor progress on the OpenID Connect 1.0 Specification is to join the mailing list at http://lists.openid.net/mailman/listinfo/openid-specs-ab.